mortonprod/CleaningWebsite/README.md

 Don't dns redirect just use "A record" for dns name ot IP.
 Dont be in detached mode to run in interactive:works>>docker run -it  -p 443:80 --name nginx nginx /bin/bash Preload works the same as push but you must get the html page and parse each preload and setup http2 requests.
+If react components props optional then you will get error when you attach redux store/actions

 ##Terminology
 domain >> Just the name